klauseduard/under-over-models/chapters/02-software-time-estimation.md

 The concept of [negentropy](06-theoretical-concepts.md#negentropy-in-software-development) (negative entropy) provides a counterbalance—practices like comprehensive documentation, testing, and knowledge sharing act to reduce uncertainty and create more predictable outcomes in software projects.
 However, the time required for these critical negentropy-building activities themselves is often overlooked in estimation models, further contributing to the underfitting problem.

 [Back to Table of Contents](../README.md)

+In progress.
+This started as something composed over a long weekend to satisfy an intellectual urge, and continues to evolve (perhaps).